Murder of Selena: The Selena fan club

 Yolanda Saldívar, a woman from San Antonio, Texas, became a fan of Tejano music in the mid-1980s.
 Saldívar had originally disliked Selena because she had won awards for which Saldívar's favorite Tejano musicians were nominated.
 In mid-1991, Saldívar and her niece attended one of Selena's concerts in San Antonio.
 She subsequently became an ardent Selena fan; she enjoyed the singer's stage presence and especially liked the song "Baila Esta Cumbia".
 The day after the concert, Saldívar unsuccessfully searched news stands for a souvenir of the event.
 She got the idea of organizing a local Selena fan club to promote the singer.
 According to Abraham, Saldívar tried contacting him and left him fifteen messages; she said she left only three.
 Abraham contacted her to discuss her idea of starting a fan club.
 After meeting Saldívar in person, he approved of her idea and gave her permission to proceed.

 Saldívar became the founder and acting president of the Selena fan club in San Antonio in June 1991.
 She was licensed as a Texas registered nurse the same year.
 As fan club president, she was responsible for membership benefits and collecting $22 in exchange for products promoting Selena, a T-shirt bearing the singer's name, exclusive interviews with Selena y Los Dinos, a fact sheet about the band and notifications of upcoming concerts.
 Proceeds from the fan club were donated to charities.
 Selena's sister Suzette was the contact person between Saldívar and the Quintanilla family; Saldívar did not meet Selena herself until December 1991.
 The two became close friends and the Quintanilla family trusted her.

 By 1994, Saldívar had signed up more than 8,000 fans.
 According to television news reporter and anchorwoman María Celeste Arrarás, she had become the "most efficient assistant" Selena ever had.
 Arrarás wrote that people noticed how eager Saldívar was to impress Selena and did anything the singer told her to do.
-One person told Arrarás, "If Selena would say, 'Jump!', [Saldívar] would jump three times".
+One person told Arrarás, "If Selena would say [sic], 'Jump!', [Saldívar] would jump three times".
 Saldívar gave up her career as an in-home nurse to fully invest her time in running the Selena fan club, although she was earning less than she had in her previous career.